DaTurr3t/mcctl/README.md

 ## Configuration

 In case you need to change the Unit Name or the Server User, it can be changed in `/etc/mcctl.conf`.
-The Config is generated at runtime, so mcctl needs to be started at least once.
+The Config File can be created with the `write-cfg`-Subcommand.

+### [system]

-- `systemd_service`: The Service Prefix before the Instance Name.
-Default: 'mcserver@'.
+- `systemd_service`: The Service Prefix before "@INSTANCE_NAME".
+Default: 'mcserver'.
 - `server_user`: The User under which Servers can be managed and are run.
 Default: 'mcserver'.

+### [user]

-- `default_editor` The default Editor for interactive config editing.
+- `editor` The default Editor for interactive config editing.
 Default: 'vim'.
-- `default_shell` The default Shell for fully interactive configuration.
+- `shell` The default Shell for fully interactive configuration.
 Default: '/bin/bash'

 ## Documentation